How do I book a homestay with MIF?

 Is smoking allowed in the house?

-You must specify on your Homestay Application whether or not you smoke.
+No. You must specify on your Homestay Application whether or not you smoke.
 Some hosts accept smokers while others do not due to the smell and/or allergies.
 If you smoke, we must notify your host before you are confirmed with them.
 Smoking is never allowed in the Host Family’s home.
 If the Host Family accepts smokers, they will designate an outside area in which smoking is permissible.
 Smoking while underage is against the law.
 Those found smoking while underage or in the Host’s home will be subject to dismissal from the Homestay Program.